ENBANATHANV/study-of-basic-gates/README.md

 **Result:**
 ###
-To study and verify the truth table of logic gates in Quartus II using Verilog programming implemented successfully
+ study and verify the truth table of logic gates in Quartus II using Verilog programming implemented successfully